 Because of the wide range of repertory presented, the author is able to integrate analysis of several key songwriters’ musical styles, enabling the student to recognize specific works.
 In Chapter 10 he focuses on Stephen Sondheim, outlining aspects of Sondheim’s musical style.
-These musical markers include the dark, brooding waltz style heard in “The Last Midnight,” the “motive-oriented” melodies in “The Little Things You Do Together” the accompanimental “vamp” style heard in “Send in the Clowns (195).
+These musical markers include the dark, brooding waltz style heard in “The Last Midnight,” the “motive-oriented” melodies in “The Little Things You Do Together,” and the accompanimental “vamp” style heard in “Send in the Clowns” (195).
 Further, Leve contextualizes points of musical analysis within the genre or historical moment of the chapter.
 In his discussion of the megamusical in Chapter 11 he draws a parallel between musicals such as Evita (1978) and Phantom of the Opera (1986) and opera.
 He explores the integration of recitative and aria forms that Andrew Lloyd Webber employs as formal linking material throughout his works.
 He also outlines the connections between the show’s main characters that are created by the underlying harmonic progressions and provide a sense of musical unity, much like a Puccini opera (229).
-These analyses encourage students to connect musical styles beyond the musical and situate these styles within the larger context of musical and cultural history.
+These analyses encourage students to connect musical styles to genres beyond the musical and to situate these styles within the larger context of musical and cultural history.

 Using the same analytical lens, Leve discusses the ways in which social change influences the reception of musical theater.
-Whether he is focusing on Cole Porter’s lyrics as a reflection of Porter’s personal identity (Chapter 6), the United States government’s support of the musical as a means of defeating communism in the 1950s (Chapter 8), or the rise of the rock musical as a statement of social protest beginning in the 1960s (Chapter 16), the text aims to connect the historical development of the musical with broader cultural shifts. discussion of the Black musical is particularly poignant as he argues that this sub-genre of musical theater developed because of the segregation of the Broadway stage (318).
+Whether he is focusing on Cole Porter’s lyrics as a reflection of Porter’s personal identity (Chapter 6), the United States government’s support of the musical as a means of defeating communism in the 1950s (Chapter 8), or the rise of the rock musical as a statement of social protest beginning in the 1960s (Chapter 16), the text aims to connect the historical development of the musical with broader cultural shifts.
+Leve’s discussion of the Black musical is particularly poignant, as he argues that this sub-genre of musical theater developed because of the segregation of the Broadway stage (318).
 He traces the Black musical’s evolution from minstrelsy through The Wiz (1978).
-In other chapters he also confronts the perceived racism and exoticism of musical theater works that feature blatant stereotypes of Asian culture including the multiple versions of The Mikado in the 1930s that featured different racial casts and later and Hammerstein’ The King and I (1951).
+In other chapters he also confronts the perceived racism and exoticism of musical theater works that feature blatant stereotypes of Asian culture, including the multiple versions of The Mikado in the 1930s that featured different racial casts and later Rodgers and Hammerstein’s The King and I (1951).

-In addition to social issues throughout text, Leve the collaborative process of musical theater involves not only the composer but also the lyricist, producer, director and performer.
-He does so by incorporating significant figures spanning several generations of musical theater history, including choreographers such as George Balanchine, Bob Fosse, and Agnes de Mille, producers Florenz Ziegfeld and Cameron Mackintosh, set designers such as Oliver Smith, orchestrators such as Ted Royal and Robert Russell Bennett, and figures who worked in multiple areas such as director and choreographer Jerome Robbins.
-Leve further highlights the significant contributions of less-known songwriters in the Rodgers and Hammerstein generation Harold Arlen, and the work of contemporary composers Jason Robert Brown and Stephen Flaherty.
+In addition to the discussions of social issues throughout his text, Leve emphasizes the collaborative process of musical theater, which involves not only the composer but also the lyricist, producer, director, and performer.
+He does so by incorporating significant figures spanning several generations of musical theater history, including choreographers such as George Balanchine, Bob Fosse, and Agnes de Mille, producers such as Florenz Ziegfeld and Cameron Mackintosh, set designers such as Oliver Smith, orchestrators such as Ted Royal and Robert Russell Bennett, and figures who worked in multiple areas such as director and choreographer Jerome Robbins.
+Leve further highlights the significant contributions of less-known songwriters in the Rodgers and Hammerstein generation such as Harold Arlen, and the work of contemporary composers such as Jason Robert Brown and Stephen Flaherty.